-When the employer terminates participation, you will not be eligible for continuation or conversion of health coverage.
+When the employer terminates participation, you will not be eligible for continuation of health coverage.

-Your COBRA continuation rights are described in the State and Federal Notifications.
+Your COBRA continuation rights are described in the Federal/State Notifications section, under Helpful Info.
 Both you and your dependents should take the time to read that section carefully.
 This section provides additional information about continuation coverage.

 There can be no lapse in coverage, so multiple premiums may be required.

 A second qualifying event while on continuation will not serve to extend your period of continuation.
 Coverage will be limited to the original time period.
-At the end of the continuation period you will be allowed to enroll in an individual conversion through the health plan.
+At the end of the continuation period you will be allowed to enroll in a Marketplace or an individual conversion plan through the health plan.

 Employees need to report this change to the benefits/payroll/personnel